MuhammadSaim/CodeSnap/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

+ EXAMPLES OF UNACCEPTABLE BEHAVIOR INCLUDE:

-Examples of unacceptable behavior include:
+* Examples of unacceptable behavior include, but are not limited to:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized language, imagery, or any form of unwelcome sexual attention or advances.
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Engaging in trolling, making insulting, derogatory, or disrespectful comments, or launching personal or political attacks.
-* Public or private harassment
+* Harassing others, whether publicly or privately.
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Sharing private information about others, such as physical addresses, email addresses, or other personal details, without their explicit consent.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Any other conduct that could reasonably be deemed inappropriate or unprofessional in a respectful community setting.

-## Enforcement Responsibilities
+## C. Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in